hanzo-io/cli/README.md

 # Hanzo CLI
-Command-line client for interacting with Hanzo.
+Command-line tool for interacting with Hanzo.